Is Arizona a No-Fault State?

 Proving Negligence for a Car Accident in Arizona

-To determine fault in a car accident, an injured driver’s attorney will need to prove the four elements of negligence.
+To determine fault in an Arizona car accident, an injured driver’s personal injury attorney will need to prove the four elements of negligence.

 - The plaintiff’s attorney must prove the at-fault driver owed the plaintiff a duty of care in the situation in question.